jestjs/jest/CONTRIBUTING.md

    export NODE_ENV=development
     ```

-   All:
-   Open a command prompt and type:
     ```sh
     yarn install
     ```
-    To check your version of [Yarn] and ensure it is installed, in the command prompt type:
+    To check your version of Yarn and ensure it's installed you can type:
     ```sh
     yarn --version
     ```